Meaning of Fast Fashion

 To understand the impact of Fast Fashion, let’s get some context on how these clothes are made.

 These big fashion retailers use sweatshops, large factories with hundreds of workers.
 These sweatshops are mainly located in underdeveloped countries like Bangladesh, where the factories have poor working conditions.
-The workers are forced to work for seven days a week and given negligible wages.
-With such a low budget, the factory management is equally poor resulting to casualties like fire breaks in the factory.
+The factory owners force the workers to work for seven days a week and give negligible wages to them.
+With such a low budget, the factory infrastructure and management is equally poor resulting to casualties like fire breaks in the factory.
 Since 1990, there have been more than 400 deaths due to such casualties in these sweatshops.
 The women workers are constant targets of discrimination and sexual harassment.

 Apart from this labor exploitation, it has proved to be an environmental hazard as well.
 This rapid apparel production and unregulated factories have increased the use of toxic chemicals to make their clothes look vibrant.

 These sweatshop industries emit the greenhouse gases which are equal to gases released during international shipping and aviation combined.
-It is reported that 10% of the global carbon print is due to such sweatshop industries.
+According to the reports, 10% of the global carbon print is due to such sweatshop industries.

 Is it sustainable?

 Fast Fashion does not approve of sustainability.
 This is because it does not think of future consequences.
-It works on the short term goal basis, in which the clothes are produced, bought and sold in the market, and then finally discarded.
+It works on the short term goal basis.
+The companies focus on producing the clothes in huge quantities and buying and selling them in the market.
+After wearing it few times, its quality degrades quickly, consumers usually discard it and they end up in a landfill.
 It does not help our environment in any positive way.
 Instead, it uses our resources more rapidly than any other industry.
+Also, every time the consumer washes polyester or chemically made garment, it releases microplastic fibres which further causes damage to the water bodies.

 Measures to control Fast Fashion